 Ta Hien Street - the most well-known Beer Street in Hanoi.

 On Hanoi streets, it’s easy to catch a street vendor walking with heavy loads.
 They use a shoulder pole or bicycle to help them move easily through small alleys.
-Most of them are women, come from the countryside, walk from street to street 10 hours a day regardless of sunny or rainy days.
+Most of them are women, come from the countryside, and walk from street to street 10 hours a day regardless of sunny or rainy days.
 These women carry on their shoulders not only fruits, vegetables, and local snacks, but also the livelihood of a family.
 Street vendors have always been a part of Hanoi for centuries.

 Street vendors have been a significant image of Hanoi throughout its long history.